Individual Taxpayer Identification Number

 - If no tax return can be filed with the application, there is a list of enumerated exceptions to filing a return.
 Each exception requires specific documentary evidence of why an ITIN is needed.
 Please read the relevant information in the Exceptions Tables, beginning on page 6 of the Instructions, and submit the documentation that is required for the exception that your application falls under.

-- Please note: Effective 10 September 2013, self-generated letters and statements from a web site that are filled in by the taxpayer are not considered a valid document from the withholding agent.
+- Exception 1(d) applicants, please note: Effective 10 September 2013, self-generated letters and statements from a web site that are filled in by the taxpayer are not considered a valid document from the withholding agent.

-- Exception 2(a) applicants, please note: The Federal Benefits Unit (FBU) at this Embassy can issue you a letter stating your ineligibility for a SSN, please note that the FBU is only open from 9:30am-1pm Monday through Friday, and is closed on the last Thursday of every month for training purposes.
+- Exception 2(a) applicants, please note: The Federal Benefits Unit (FBU) at this Embassy can issue you a letter stating your ineligibility for a SSN.
+Please note that the FBU is only open from 9:30am-1pm Monday through Friday, and is closed on the last Thursday of every month for training purposes.
 To make an appointment or request a letter, visit them online here.
 You will need to provide information about your identity and citizenship.

 WHERE TO APPLY:

 Completed applications may be sent to either of the following addresses: